Trump Warns North Korea Of

 It's unclear how North Korea's new capabilities will immediately affect how the U.S. approaches the country's regular missile launches and occasional nuclear tests.
 The U.S. military has never attempted to shoot a North Korean missile out of the sky, deeming all previous tests to pose no threat to the United States.
 The U.S. could weigh military action if the threat perception changes.

 The calculation of North Korea's nuclear arsenal at 60 bombs exceeds other assessments, which range from around one dozen to about 30 weapons.
-The assessments are typically an estimate of the amount of plutonium and enriched uranium North Korea has in its inventory rather than how much of that material has been weaponised.
-It's unclear how many, if any, miniaturised warheads North Korea has built.
+The assessments are typically an estimate of the amount of plutonium and enriched uranium North Korea has in its inventory rather than how much of that material has been weaponized.
+It's unclear how many, if any, miniaturized warheads North Korea has built.

 Last month's tests of intercontinental ballistic missiles highlighted the growing threat.
 While those missiles landed at sea near Japan, both were fired at highly lofted angles.
 Analysts said the weapons could reach Alaska, Los Angeles, or Chicago if fired at a normal, flattened trajectory.